Jose Trevino Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- Rangers pitchers combine to give up 76 home runs (one per game), the fifth-fewest in the league.
+- Rangers pitchers combine to give up 76 home runs (one per game), the fifth-fewest in baseball.

-- Dunning (6-1 with a 2.92 ERA and 39 strikeouts in 64 2/3 innings pitched) makes the start for the Rangers, his ninth of the season.

-- In his most recent appearance on Saturday against the Toronto Blue Jays, the right-hander went six innings, allowing two earned runs while surrendering six hits.
+- In his last appearance on Sunday, the righty tossed 2 1/3 innings against the Toronto Blue Jays, allowing six earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.